geolocator 13.0.2 copy "geolocator: ^13.0.2" to clipboard

 • desiredAccuracy: the accuracy of the location data that your app wants to receive;

 • timeLimit: the maximum amount of time allowed to acquire the current location.
-When the time limit is passed a TimeOutException will be thrown and the call will be cancelled.
+When the time limit is passed a TimeoutException will be thrown and the call will be cancelled.
 By default no limit is configured.

 import 'package:geolocator/geolocator.dart';

-Position position = await Geolocator.getCurrentPosition(desiredAccuracy: LocationAccuracy.high);
+Position position = await Geolocator.getCurrentPosition(locationSettings: locationSettings);

 Last known location